 Constitution and government

-The constitution and other laws and policies protect freedom of thought, conscience and religion, as well as freedom of expression, assembly and association.
+The Constitution establishes Honduras as a secular state and protects freedom of thought, conscience and religion, as well as freedom of expression, assembly and association.
 However, military coups and social strife, including the world’s highest murder rate, mean that in practice many of these rights cannot be safely exercised.
+Under the Constitution, religious leaders are prohibited from holding public office or making political statements.
+Despite this prohibition, some Protestant pastors have nonetheless been elected to government positions and serve on government advisory bodies.

 Religious privilege